-The Taste of Elegance is a competition hosted by the Iowa Pork Producers Association to celebrate pork and find Iowa’s Best Pork Entrée in fine dining.
-Hog farmers work hard to produce safe, wholesome and affordable pork for all consumers to enjoy and we know that chefs work equally hard to create superior entrées that keep their customers coming back.
+The Taste of Elegance is a competition hosted by the Iowa Pork Producers Association (IPPA) to celebrate pork and find Iowa’s best pork chef in fine dining.
+Pig farmers work hard to produce safe, wholesome and affordable pork for all consumers to enjoy and we know that chefs work equally hard to create superior entrées that keep their customers coming back.
 It takes both industries working together to better serve consumers and we want to celebrate with Iowa’s top chefs!

-- Chef Par Excellence wins a trip to the National Pork Summit in California and a $1,000 cash prize
+- Chef Par Excellence wins a trip to the National Pork Summit and a $1,000 cash prize

 - Plaque & monetary awards for Top Three Chefs & People’s Choice

 - Evening reception to celebrate the dishes, present awards and select People’s Choice

 - Reception includes Iowa dignitaries, pork industry professionals, pork loving consumers and media

 - IPPA will gladly accommodate a one night stay at the Downtown Marriott